 The 'L'The elevated train system culminates in the Loop, where every line meets and crosses.
-It's an ever present feature throughout downtown, and being from the 1890s, has some interesting architecture of its own.
+It's an ever-present feature throughout downtown, and being from the 1890s, has some interesting architecture of its own.

 SummaryChicago, the friendliest big city in the world.
 Culture, education, entertainment, dining, partying - this city has it all, and in a much more manageable size than NYC.
-I was a kid living near the city and always have fond memories of it.
+I was a kid living near the city and always will have fond memories of it.
 I build more every time I visit.

 Easily accessible from anywhere, by car, train, or plane.
 It's a world city that feels like your hometown.

 Related blog posts

 Museum of Science and Industry - Posted: 2020-11-19

 Field Museum Chicago - 2020 - Posted: 2020-12-17

 Timothy O'Tooles - Posted: 2021-06-04